 South Florida is known for its sunshine and warm, balmy weather.
 While the tropical weather attracts tourists from all over the world, however, it’s also inviting mosquitoes.
 To avoid getting bitten or nipped at, many people enlist an army of tools designed to repel mosquitoes.
 Some of the weapons include indoor citronella candles, repellent sprays, and other high-tech methods aimed at keeping mosquitoes at bay.
-But before you cover yourself in a mosquito-repellent candle, or repellent spray, or light a candle to protect against stings and bites, you should know how potentially dangerous they are.
+But before you cover yourself in an indoor mosquito-repellent candle, or repellent spray, or light a candle to protect against stings and bites, you should know how potentially dangerous they are.

 DEET Dangers